 Step 6.
 Compare Net Income vs. Expenses

-Add up your total monthly expenses and compare it to your net income.
+Add your total monthly expenses together and compare the sum to your net income.

-If your expenses are greater than your income, then you are digging yourself a bigger pile of debt by living off borrowed money every day.
+If your expenses are greater than your income, then you are getting deeper into a hole of debt by living off borrowed money.
 The good news is you can find all the optional expenses and start cutting back immediately.

 If your net income is greater than your expenses, congratulations!!
-You are officially weird.
+You are a money rockstar!
 With your budget, you can intentionally use that extra income to pay off debt, build savings, and invest for the future.

 Step 7.
 Adjust If Necessary

-If you spend more than you earn and you want to stop creating a financial disaster, you need to make adjustments.
+If you spend more than you earn and you want to stop feeling hopeless about your financial future, you need to make adjustments.
 In other words: You Need To Spend Less Money Or Earn More.
 (Or both!)

 The beauty of a budget is once you know where all your money goes, you can easily make changes and see where you can cut back.
 The easiest way to do find ways to save money is to ask yourself this one question: